seng637-summer/seng637-a5-chd-vicis/Assignment5-ReportTemplate.md

 and reliability of the SUT for the test data provided

 ## Discussion on Decision Making given a Target Failure Rate
+Given a target failure rate, you can use the models to predict

 ## Discussion on the Advantages and Disadvantages of Reliability Growth Analysis